rachmathidayatdev/docker-postgresql/README.md

 # docker-postgresql

-Play adminer with docker compose.
+Play postgresql and adminer with docker compose.

 for the example command, you can see Makefile.